 - Experience in meeting deadlines and adhering to strict standards.

 - Experience in developing or auditing care plans

 Education and Experience

-- A bachelor’s degree and one year of related experience, or an equivalent combination of advanced education, training, and experience.
+- A bachelor’s degree in healthcare or the social sciences and two years of related experience.
+An equivalent combination of advanced education, training, and experience will be considered.

-If you’re an effective communicator who enjoys working in complex and collaborative environments, using your critical thinking and research skills to develop solutions for clients, providing support to customers, and you have the required education, experience, and skills, we want to hear from you.
+If you’re an effective communicator who enjoys working in complex and collaborative environments, using your critical thinking, problem solving, and research skills to develop solutions for clients, providing support to customers, and you have the required education, experience, and skills, we want to hear from you.